 Mail the completed application with supporting documents.
 Remember, the Marketplaces don't accept online or telephone exemption applications at this time.
-Consumers must mail all exemption applications to the Marketplaces with copies of their supporting documents at the following address:
+Consumers must mail all exemption applications to the Marketplaces with copies of their supporting documents to following address:

-Health Insurance Marketplace®

-Attn: Exemption Processing
+Health Insurance Marketplace® Attn: Exemption Processing 465 Industrial Blvd.
 London, KY 40741

-Health Insurance Marketplace is a registered service mark of HHS.
+Health Insurance Marketplace® is a registered service mark of HHS.